Faster FPT Algorithm for 5-Path Vertex Cover: 5-PVC with -free bipartition

-\begin{remark} Assume that Rules \ref{rule:R0} -- \ref{rule:R16} are not applicable.
-Then for each di-star component of $G[V_2]$ there are exactly two red vertices connected to two opposite leaves in the di-star.
-Furthermore, each red vertex is connected to at least two different di-star components of $G[V_2]$. \end{remark}
+\begin{lemma} Assume that Rules \ref{rule:R0} -- \ref{rule:R11.1.3} are not applicable.
+Then every connected component of $G[V_2]$ is $P_4 = (l,s,s',l')$ and there are exactly two red vertices $w,w'$ connected to it.
+Vertex $w$ is connected to $l$ and to some other component of $G[V_2]$ but not to $s$, $s'$, and $l'$.
+Vertex $w'$ is connected to $l'$ and to some other component of $G[V_2]$ but not to $l$, $s$, and $s'$. \end{lemma}

-\begin{abranchingrule} Let there be a~di-star~$D$ and the two red vertices $w, w'$ connected to~$D$ are connected to leaves $l_1, l'_1$, respectively, and at least one of the centers has degree at least three, let it be~$s$ (see \autoref{fig:rule:R17}).
-Then branch on $\langle\, s \mid s' \mid l'_1 \,\rangle$. \end{abranchingrule}

-\begin{correctness} We know that we have to delete something in~$D$ and we will delete at most two vertices from~$D$.
-In the case where we delete two vertices from~$D$, we delete vertices $l_1,l'_1$ by Lemma \ref{lemma:delete}.
-So suppose that we want to delete exactly one vertex from~$D$.
-It cannot be vertex $l_1$, since center~$s$ has degree at least three, thus there exists another leaf $l_2$ connected to~$s$.
-This implies a~$P_5 = (l_2, s, s', l'_1, w')$.
-Finally, from Lemma \ref{lemma:7} we know that we do not have to try vertices in $L \setminus \{l_1\}$ and $L' \setminus \{l'_1\}$.
-Consequently, branching on $\langle\, s \mid s' \mid l'_1 \,\rangle$ is correct. \end{correctness}